Beate-IBM/digital-tech-tutorial-visual-recogniton/README.md

 # :sunrise: IBM Digital Tech Tutorial: Watson Visual Recognition
-In this hands-on tutorial you will use IBM Watson Visual Recognition Service and build a virtual art expert
+In this hands-on tutorial you will use IBM Watson Visual Recognition Service and build a virtual art expert.
+It shows you how to create and train your custom image classifiers using your own image collections.

 ## Prerequisites
 1. Sign up for an [IBM Cloud account](https://cloud.ibm.com/registration).